mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 p1.age++
 fmt.Println(p1.age) // 58
 ```

+There is no syntax for accessing a field of a struct
+whose name is held in a variable.
+However, the reflection API can be used to do this.

 The `fmt.Printf` function takes a format string that can contain "verbs".
 The "%v" verb is useful during debugging for printing values of any type,